rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 - Tune Cassandra write consistency and compaction strategy.

 - Use Kafka Connect converters (Avro/Protobuf) instead of JSON.

+### What if?
+Try modifying the pipeline with different scenarios.

+- Different data formats: Modify the producer and connector to handle CSV, Avro, or Parquet.
+- Consumer groups are down: Stop one Kafka Connect worker and observe failover.
+- High load: Simulate high-throughput data production and monitor system performance.

 ## Cleanup
 To avoid unnecessary cloud costs, destroy all Terraform-managed resources when finished: